lexicalunit/multi-wrap-guide/README.md

 ## Future Work

-- Create some spec tests!
+- More spec test coverage.
 - Make lock/unlock work from all views, not just `atom-text-editor`.
-- Add continuous integration (blocked by creation of spec tests).
 - Refactor enable/disable to be like lock/unlock.
 - Update screenshots to be more recent.
 - Get rid of toggle?
 Rename it to "temporary show/hide"?